elixirschool/elixirschool/lessons/basics/sigils.md

 ELIXIR SCHOOL
 ```

 First we define a module called `MySigils` and within that module, we created a function called `sigil_u`.
 As there is no existing `~u` sigil in the existing sigil space, we will use it.
-The `_u` indicates that we wish use `u` as the character after the tilde.
+The `_u` indicates that we wish to use `u` as the character after the tilde.
 The function definition must take two arguments, an input and a list.